 You might think they’re clearing the air of unpleasant odors, but air fresheners -- whether you spray them or plug them into the wall -- can leave you sneezing and wheezing.
-Fragrances can cause asthma to flare up or cause allergic reactions.
-Many of these products just mask odors rather than get rid of them, anyway.
+Many of these products mask odors rather than get rid of them.
 So skip the special scents at home and in your car.

 Thinking of repainting your bedroom?
 The fumes can trigger asthma and allergy attacks.
 So look for "green paint" logos that identify paints with low or zero volatile organic compounds (VOCs) and other chemicals.
 One option: Find paint and other products certified by the Asthma and Allergy Foundation of America.